 - Blackout: killing an enemy reduces the cooldown on Phasewalk

-- Venom: adds corrosive damage to your melee attacks
+- Venom: adds corrosive damage to melee attacks

-- Intuition: killing an enemy temporarily increases your movement speed and XP gained
+- Intuition: killing an enemy temporarily increases movement speed and XP gained

 - Hard to Get: decreases the Phasewalk cooldown

-- Girl Power: killing an enemy cause your shield to temporarily regenerate a lot faster
+- Girl Power: killing an enemy causes the shield to temporarily regenerate a lot faster

 - Phase Strike: melee attacking during Phasewalk deal extra damage, but breaks the Phasewalk itself

-- Phoenix: killing an enemy may cause you to deal Fire damage to nearby enemies and sometimes your shots don't cost you any ammo
+- Phoenix: killing an enemy may cause the player to deal Fire damage to nearby enemies and sometimes shots don't cost any ammo

 - Mind Games: each bullet fired has a chance to daze enemies